dimforge/nphysics.org/docs/about.md

 you need to fork, fix, and create a pull request to make your contribution integrable into our code base.
-There are no specific rules, except that all compilable code to generate illustrations must be located on the `src` folder.
-Downloadable examples have to be located on the `examples2d` and `examples3d` directories of the main project, i.e., on the [nphysics](https://github.com/rustsim/nphysics) repository.
+There are no specific rules, except that all compilable code to generate illustrations must be located in the `src` folder.
+Downloadable examples have to be located in the `examples2d` and `examples3d` directories of the main project, i.e., in the [nphysics](https://github.com/rustsim/nphysics) repository.